General guidelines

 Participating in monastery activities

-During their stay, visitors are expected to participate in community activities.
+Throughout your stay, you are expected to participate in community activities.
 You can get an idea of the routine of a typical day from the Daily Schedule

-Visitors staying at Vimutti are, unless discussed and agreed in advance, expected to participate in the daily morning puja-meditation from 5:45 – 6:45am (except for Silent Mondays).
+Unless discussed and agreed in advance, you are expected to participate in the daily morning puja-meditation from 5:45 – 6:45am (except for Silent Mondays).
 This will be followed by breakfast (around 7:00am every morning).

-Lay guests contribute to the maintenance of Vimutti by carrying out chores from 8:00 to 10:00 am.
-Work chores for the day are discussed and assigned according to ability at the morning meetings , and they include general cleaning, upkeep of the monastery grounds, and repair and maintenance of buildings and facilities.
+Guests contribute to the maintenance of Vimutti by carrying out chores from 8:00 to 10:00 am.
+Work chores for the day are discussed and assigned according to ability at the morning meetings, and they include general cleaning, upkeep of the monastery grounds, and repair and maintenance of buildings and facilities.

 The daily schedule for retreats would be different, and participants would be informed once their stay has been approved.
 Generally, the day starts with the morning puja-meditation at around 5:45 am, and ends with the evening puja-meditation, which starts around 6:00 pm.